-Warriors at Ease is committed to raising awareness about how yoga and meditation can support the health and healing of the military and veteran communities, particularly those with Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and combat-related health issues.
-Our teacher training curriculum is based on evidenced-based practices supported by research.
+Warriors at Ease is committed to raising awareness about how yoga and meditation can support the health and healing of service members, veterans, and their families.
+Our teacher training curriculum and our outreach programs are based on evidenced-based, trauma-sensitive practices supported by research.

 The PILOTS Database

 PILOTS stands for the Published International Literature on Traumatic Stress.
 This database is an electronic index to the worldwide literature on PTSD and other mental health consequences of exposure to traumatic events.
 Unlike other databases, PILOTS does not restrict its coverage to articles appearing in selected journals.
 It attempts to include all publications relevant to PTSD and other forms of traumatic stress, whatever their origin without disciplinary, linguistic, or geographic limitations.